Abigail (Final Fight): Design

-Standing 244 cm (8 ft) tall, Abigail is a man with large muscles and a mohawk cut short and stylized to resemble a maple leaf when viewed from above.
+Standing 244 centimeters (8 ft) tall, Abigail is a man with large muscles and a mohawk cut short and stylized to resemble a maple leaf when viewed from above.
 Black makeup surrounds his eyes, extending downward in a point to his lips.
 His outfit consists of a white tank top with small skull symbols on it, white pants, and thick black boots.
 His pants feature tire marks to indicate that he was run over by a vehicle.
 He also wears rubber bits around his knuckles, a spiked black collar, and two smaller tired hanging from the back of his waist.
 An additional tire was added around each bicep with the text "MAD GEAR" painted on them, something the development team added to help emphasize his massive size.

 When designing Abigail, they wanted to show a character that was big and strong, while also replicating the sense of fear he created in Final Fight.
 At the same time they wanted him to be a beloved character and incorporate more comedic aspects into him.
 Initially he was much larger, however this caused problems for the development team to balance his character and as a result they reduced his size.
 In addition to his regular outfit, Abigail was given several skins which included track suits, a costume stylized after the cyclops from Capcom's Ghosts 'n Goblins series, a "mech" robotic version that featured exhausts extending from his back, and a welder mask outfit that put tired around his wrists, ankles and torso.